Trpal/expensify/readme.txt

-The finished proejct can be found here:  https://quiet-sands-77482.herokuapp.com/dashboard
+The finished project can be found here:  https://quiet-sands-77482.herokuapp.com/dashboard